SympathyForYou/FPS-Chess-Room-Maker/README.md

 ## How to Change Description & Room Name

-1. Open [config.py](main/config.py) found in the root directory using an IDE or text editor.
+1. Open [config.py](main/config.py) found in main using a text editor.
 2. Make changes.
 3. Save Changes.